Bible Reading: Isaiah 41:10-20

 To you, this might be an abstract concept.
 However, it is very much concrete.
-You must have heard statements along the lines of, “that is true for you but not for me, let’s respect each others opinions” or “we can’t judge because they are different, they have the right to express themselves”.
+You must have heard statements along the lines of, “that is true for you but not for me, let’s respect each other’s opinions” or “we can’t judge because they are different; they have the right to express themselves”.
 Satan is gearing ideologies and philosophies behind these claims to break down firm faith in those who believe in God.
 The world is ecstatic and passionate about these lies, and Satan uses that to indoctrinate us at all times.
-We hear it on the news, in our TV shows, on social media, from our friends, from our schools – there is no way to escape.
-In his subtle craftiness, Satan is luring us away from God without us, even realising.
+We hear it on the news, in our TV shows, on social media, from our friends, from our schools — there is no way to escape.
+Satan is luring us away from God in his subtle craftiness without us even realising.

 Satan’s ruling is vast, and his power is mighty.
-His success can be evidently measured by the lack of concern in Christians who care little to none about these lies we are surrounded with, and about the truth of Scripture which is our only defence.
+His success can be evidently measured by the lack of concern in Christians who care little to none about these lies we are surrounded with and about the truth of Scripture, which is our only defence.
 In such a world, it is easy to be discouraged and dismayed.
 We often feel small, incapable and alone as we battle to stay afloat in the tempest of this world.
 Not only is Satan’s lies choking us from all sides, but it is also the fact that he succeeds in afflicting us that causes us the falter.
 Day after day again, we succumb and fall into the devil’s traps.
-We are helpless and weak, and a lot of the time God feels distant and unhelpful.
+We are helpless and weak, and a lot of the time, God feels distant and unhelpful.
 Where are His faithfulness and steadfast hope?

 Despite our doubts and fears, God declares in promise, “fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand” (Isaiah 41:10).
 God’s promises are a certainty.
 There is no doubt or question about God.
 If God says He will uphold, then He will uphold.
 Trust in Him, and in retrospect, praise Him for His abundant faithfulness.